filipstefansson/query-fns/README.md

 ### Parse

-Use the `parse` method to convert a query string to an object.
+Use the `parse` method to convert a query string in to an object.

 ```js
 parse('?foo=bar');